-The campaigns, backed by enormous capital, have become killing machines that are not past doing anything to scuttle a candidate and the other party’s ship.
-They mirror the overall problems we have with BIG BUREAUCRACY in general with too much unchecked wealth and power, and when and where that happens, waste, cronyism, corruption, and fraud fester and grow in plain sight.
+The Party campaigns backed by enormous capital have become killing machines that are not past doing anything to scuttle a candidate and the other party’s ship.
+They mirror the overall problems we have with BIG BUREAUCRACY — governmental and corporate — with too much unchecked wealth and power, and when and where that happens, waste, cronyism, corruption, and fraud fester in the shadows.

-We can solve this by doing two things:
+We can solve this by doing several things:

 - Abolish the electoral college and return to